simotek/LittleGPTracker/docs/wiki/What-is-LittlePiggyTracker.md

 **Piggy now supports .sf2 Soundfonts.
 You must add these by hand to your SAMPLES directory, use PROGRAM CHANGE commands to load different patches.
 Loop points are automatically loaded, but you'll need to make VOLM setting to adjust decay.**

 ## New project
-When creating a new project, a random name is selected for you.
+When creating a new project, use the regen button to generate a random name.
 Generate a new name with Regen or edit it manually selecting characters with A and pressing up/down

 ## Multiple Projects